CosmWasm/cosmwasm/IBC.md

 }
 ```

+For the content of the `data` field, we recommend that you model it on the
+format of `ExecuteMsg` (an enum with serde) and encode it via
+`cosmwasm_std::to_binary(&packet_msg)?`.
+This is the approach for a new protocol
+you develop with cosmwasm contracts.
+If you are working with an existing
+protocol, please read their spec and create the proper type along with JSON or
+Protobuf encoders for it as the protocol requires.

 #### Receiving a Packet

 After a contract on chain A sends a packet, it is generally processed by the